-The change in the expected term of the options has resulted in lower stock compensation charge of approximately \$200 for the six months period ended September 30, 2007.
+The change in the expected term of the options has resulted in lower stock compensation charge of approximately \$300 for the nine months period ended December 31, 2007.

 In May 2007, the Indian government extended its Fringe Benefit Tax ("FBT") to include stock options issued to employees in India.
+A notification dated December 20, 2007 issued by the government of India clarified that FBT on stock options is applicable to all companies issuing stock options to employees in India, including those companies not registered under the Companies Act, 1956 of India.
 Under the new legislation, on exercise of an option, employers are responsible for a tax equal to the intrinsic value of an option at its vesting date multiplied by the applicable tax rate.
 The employer can seek reimbursement of the tax from the employee, but cannot transfer the obligation to the employee.
-The Company intends to recover the FBT from certain employee option holders.
-The recovery of FBT from such employee option holders did not result in additional stock compensation.
+The Company recovers the FBT from certain employee option holders.
+The recovery of FBT from such employee option holders did not result in additional compensation.